 Above: a turn of the century horse painting before and after a surface clean and varnish removal by our team

 The artwork of Henry Frederick Lucas-Lucas is a frequent guest in our studio.
 This is partly due to the proliferation of his portraits on a commercial scale, which have found themselves in many collections and private homes throughout the United Kingdom.
-Another reason for this is the original materials used in his paintings, including a historic varnish with botanical ingredients; destined to yellow as it ages.
+Another reason for this is the original materials used in his paintings, including a now discoloured historic varnish.
 The era of the portraits, and the environments they may have been displayed in over the following decades, would have also exposed them to higher levels of nicotine and fireplace soot as indoor smoking and open fires were more commonplace.

 Above: examples of common flaking paint and cracking found on a Lucas Lucas horse portrait, in the centre you can see a painting halfway through a varnish removal which reveals the original colours